KennyLoRI/stackoverflow/README.md

 ## Project Motivation<a name="motivation"></a>

-For this project (as a part of refreshing basic pandas skills), I was interestested in using Stack Overflow data from 2022 to better understand:
+For this project (as a part of refreshing basic data science skills for an internship), I was interestested in using Stack Overflow data from 2022 to better understand:

 1. How other developers suggested breaking into the field (what education to pursue)?

 ## File Descriptions <a name="files"></a>

-There is 1 notebook available here to showcase work related to the above question.
+There is only 1 notebook available here to showcase work related to the above question.
 The notebook only contains very basic data exploration and cleaning activities.

 ## Results<a name="results"></a>